apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 ## The "Magic" Committer

-Development on this committer was developed before Netflix donated their committer.
+Development on this committer began before Netflix donated their committer.

-Work has since focused on the staging committer, certainly for an initial release.
-Ignoring the changes to the output stream and "magic" path handling, the actual committer code is now refactored to have a lot of code in common.

 By making changes to the `S3AFileSystem` and the `S3ABlockOutputStream`, this committer manages to postpone the completion of writes of all files written to special